pnnl/tesp/doc/TESP_DesignDoc.rst

 “topic/keyword=value”.
 In Figure 3, the “id” would refer to a specific feeder, house, market, or building, and it would be the message topic.
 Once published via FNCS, any other FNCS simulator can access the value by subscription.
-For example, MATPOWER publishes two values, the locational marginal price (LMP) at a substation bus and the positive sequence three-phase voltage at the bus.
+For example, PYPOWER publishes two values, the locational marginal price (LMP) at a substation bus and the positive sequence three-phase voltage at the bus.
 GridLAB-D subscribes to the voltage, using it to update the power flow solution.
 The double-auction for that substation subscribes to the LMP, using it to represent a seller in the next market clearing interval.
-In turn, GridLAB-D publishes a distribution load value at the substation following each significantly different power flow solution; MATPOWER subscribes to that value for its next optimal power flow solution.
+In turn, GridLAB-D publishes a distribution load value at the substation following each significantly different power flow solution; PYPOWER subscribes to that value for its next optimal power flow solution.

 |image3|